-I guess since the film was the only played out version of the narrative I ever saw, it made sense to me that Tommy’s mother and her new husband kill Captain Walker (Tommy’s father), when he surprisingly returns from war after having been presumed dead.
+I guess since the film was the only version of the narrative I ever saw, it made sense to me that Tommy’s mother and her new husband kill Captain Walker (Tommy’s father), when he surprisingly returns from war after having been presumed dead.
 I never considered it would be or could be any different. . .
 Actually, I take that back.
 I never really took this part of the rock opera literally.
 I always figured that to Tommy, his mother’s remarriage was finally “killing” his missing father.
-I always imagined that what Tommy walked in on them and then was told that what he didn’t see it or hear it and that he’d not “say nothing to no one ever in [his] life” was his mom and step-dad’s sexual exploits.
+I always imagined that what Tommy walked in on, what he was told that that he didn’t see or hear, and was made to promise to not “say nothing to no one ever in [his] life” was his mom and step-dad’s sexual exploits.

 I guess I saw it as kind of Oedipal in a Hamlet kind of way.
 The metaphorical killing (or even a literal one) interrupted and replaced his own Freudian desire to kill his absent father and possess his mother.
 The fact that in the film his mother is hot-ass Ann-Margaret and the way she affectionately dotes on golden rock god Roger Daltrey in the role of Tommy may have heightened my sexualized view of the story.

 But it seems that in Pete Townsend’s original conception and in the Broadway version, it is Tommy’s mom’s new lover that is killed when Captain Walker returns, which does not appeal to me as much.
-I guess the Oedipal interpretation could still work from the perspective that Tommy feels estranged from the struggle for his mother’s love that he witnesses and the killing that is a result of that struggle is still something that he at base feels like he should be performing—but I prefer the metaphorical killing to the literal killing, and if there must be a literal killing, the death of a man already presumed dead seems easier to cover up than the death of the lover.
+I guess the Oedipal interpretation could still work from the perspective that Tommy feels estranged from the struggle he witnesses for his mother’s love, and the resulting killing is something that he subconsciously feels like he should be performing—but I prefer the metaphorical killing to the literal killing, and if there must be a literal killing, the death of a man already presumed dead seems easier to cover up than the death of the lover.